jgi-kbase/IDMappingService/README.md

   * try mongo 4 - maybe wait for a couple bugfix versions
 * documentation
 * integration tests
+  * with KBase auth server
+    * lot of work for little gain
 * Release notes (dev) and tag